Introduction

 Organic Certification

 Organic production systems generally have higher costs than conventional systems, but the additional costs can often be balanced by price premiums for organic produce.
-The use of chemical inputs is restricted to naturally derived pesticides, herbicides, and fertilizer, and growers are required to utilize an ecological soil and pest management program.
+The use of chemical inputs is restricted to naturally-derived pesticides, herbicides, and fertilizer, and growers must use ecological and cultural strategies to manage nutrients and pests.
 Successful organic blueberry producers recognize it as the production system itself that is certified; the products simply bear the label.
 In order for produce to be marketed as organic, the production system must be certified under the USDA National Organic Program (NOP) rules.
 These rules require, among other things, that no prohibited substances be applied to the land for three years immediately prior to the first harvest that will be marketed as organic, as well as in subsequent years.
 This generally includes most synthetic substances, unless specifically permitted.
-The Organic Materials Review Institute (OMRI) provides independent reviews under organic standards for fertilizers, sanitizers, pest controls, and other inputs intended for use in certified organic production, and it publishes compliant products in the OMRI products list (https://www.omri.org/omri-lists).
-However, not all products listed in OMRI will be allowed by your certification agency, so always check with your certifier before making any purchases.
+The Organic Materials Review Institute (OMRI) provides independent reviews under organic standards for fertilizers, sanitizers, pest controls, and other inputs intended for use in certified organic production and publishes compliant products in the OMRI products list (https://www.omri.org/omri-lists).
+However, not all products listed in OMRI will be allowed by your certification agency, so always check with your certifier first before making any purchases.

-The organic certification process begins with selecting an accredited certifying agency, who will work with producers as they develop a written Organic System Plan (OSP) to describe the soil and pest management strategies and other important features of their production systems.
-An inspector will perform an on-site inspection to ensure the producer's OSP is complete and accurate.
-The OSP is designed to help the producer be successful by creating a proactive action plan.
-The OSP must be specific to the activities to be certified, outlining the plans and practices for achieving and maintaining compliance with the USDA organic regulations.
-This includes documentation of each production input's composition and source, as well as descriptions of monitoring practices, the recordkeeping system, and practices and barriers to keep organic and nonorganic systems separate.
-Once certified, the OSP must be updated and provided to the certifier annually to continue certification.
-Additional details are available in the USDA's National Organic Program Handbook (https://www.ams.usda.gov/rules-regulations/organic/handbook) and EDIS publication HS720, Introduction to Organic Crop Production (https://edis.ifas.ufl.edu/cv118).
+The organic certification process begins with selecting an accredited certifying agency, who will work with producers as producers develop a written Organic System Plan (OSP) to describe the soil and pest management strategies and other important features of their production systems, including plans for postharvest handling and processing.
+An inspector will perform an onsite inspection to ensure producer’s OSP is complete and accurate.
+For example, an OSP for an organic blueberry producer will include written strategies to manage alleys for weeds, replace unproductive shrubs, document nutrient deficiencies, and protect bees.
+Along with the OSP, producers provide their records for irrigation, crop production and protection inputs and purchases, the recordkeeping system, and practices and barriers to keep organic and non-organic systems separate.
+Once certified, the OSP must be updated with each change and provided to the certifier annually to continue certification.
+Additional details are available in the USDA’s National Organic Program Handbook (https://www.ams.usda.gov/rules-regulations/organic/handbook) and https://edis.ifas.ufl.edu/cv118.

-If producers are transitioning from a conventional system, they will be asked to provide management records from the past three years, including all inputs, their rate of application, and copies of labels and invoices.
-Nursery stock is also considered an input.
-Items purchased in bulk, such as mulch, will also require documentation.
+If producers are transitioning from a conventional system, they will be asked to provide management records from the past three years, including all inputs, their rates of application, and copies of labels and invoices.
 If producers are breaking new ground, they will be asked to provide records of the previous field history.

 Sourcing and Selecting Plants